![]() |

 Lesson 2: A Native Place |

-Lesson at a glance You'll use sources on mythology, oral tradition, cultural sites, and other literature to learn about tradition and special sites related to your area.
+You'll use sources on mythology, oral tradition, cultural sites, and other literature to learn about tradition and special sites related to your area.
 The uses and structures of particular local features may be examined and compared to similar features in other locations.
 Key Concepts “built environment” -- cultural landscape features including religious structures such as temple platforms, shrines, fishponds, meeting houses and birthing stones; the traditional leadership structure of your culture.
 Lesson Outcomes You will identify local cultural sites and learn their significance.

 |